Skip to main content

 Students in the Health Informatics and Management major must complete one of the following sequences.

-Health Informatics and Management Sequence
+Health Informatics Sequence

-View Health Informatics and Management Sequence Course Requirements
+View Health Informatics Sequence Course Requirements

 Registered Health Information Technician to Health Informatics and Management (RHIT – HIM) Online Sequence